 Authorial independence from undue sponsor influence is essential.
 In the course of executing usual authorship forms, editors and publishers may require authors to state that they submit the manuscript of their own free will, without undue influence from the sponsor.
 Authors may be required to state that they agree with the interpretation of the results and conclusions as stated in the manuscript.
 Whatever their relationship with the sponsor, authors must ensure that the results and their interpretation of the results as presented in the submitted manuscript are based solely on scientific criteria (regardless of the outcome).
 Additionally, the authors should be free to submit the manuscript to the journal they consider most suitable.

-Sponsors should be transparent in disclosing financial or in-kind support provided to authors.
+Authors should be transparent in disclosing financial or in-kind support provided them by a sponsor.
 Similarly, authors must disclose all financial or in-kind support received from the sponsors and disclose current relationships with the study’s funding source(s).
 The sponsor’s relationship with the authors should be clearly and fully stated in the conflict of interest disclosure signed by the authors and should list all support received from the sponsor, including the provision of research materials, employment, honoraria, grants, and all other types of material and financial support.
 Editors may also ask that the sponsor’s specific role in manuscript development be declared (i.e., the role of sponsor in research design, data collection/analysis, decision to publish, choice of journal).
-If the sponsor played no such roles in the study, this should also be stated (refer to the ICMJE authorship requirements2 for more details and to the GPP2 guidelines1 for additional recommendations).
+If the sponsor played no such roles in the study, this should also be stated (refer to the ICMJE authorship recommendations2 for more details and to the GPP2 guidelines1 for additional recommendations).

 To protect the integrity of published results, all study investigators and manuscript authors should have access to the full study data set and the right to use all study data for publication, have access to the full data set before author activities begin, and be given enough time to analyze and review the full data set as needed.1 Editors and publishers may require sponsors to warrant that all authors of the submitted manuscript have full access to all the data and results reported, and/or require that authors acknowledge that they have been granted full data access.
 If asked, sponsors of research should provide investigators and journals with clearly outlined policies for sharing data and materials.
 Sponsors should be prepared to cooperate with authors in fulfilling journal requests for data.
 Some journals may require registration of Phase 3 clinical trials.
 Although some registries do not specify whose responsibility it is to register a clinical trial, it may be the sponsor’s responsibility (refer to Section 188.8.131.52), the author’s responsibility (refer to Section 2.2.6), or both (refer also to the Council of Science Editors endorsement of the ICMJE’s statement on clinical trial registration13).
 Sponsors and investigators should avoid entering into agreements that limit the sharing of data and materials supporting their published claims.
 Sponsors should be aware that many journals have policies requiring the sharing of data and materials from an accepted manuscript.
 Authors should be able to remove their names from a manuscript if they are not given complete access to data.